pintowar/opta-router/README.md

 * jenetics: a Genetic Algorithm library, written in modern-day Java;
 * jsprit: lightweight, flexible toolkit for solving VRP, based on a single all-purpose meta-heuristic currently solving;
-* optaplanner: solves constraint satisfaction problems with construction heuristics and meta-heuristic algorithms;
+* timefold: solves constraint satisfaction problems with construction heuristics and meta-heuristic algorithms (a fork of OptaPlanner);
-* or-tools: a for solving linear programming, mixed integer programming, constraint programming, vehicle routing, and related optimization problems;
+* or-tools: a for solving linear programming, mixed integer programming, constraint programming, vehicle routing, and related optimization problems.
-* timefold: is a fork of OptaPlanner.

 ### Screenshots